 The name (if any) of a procedure is always a symbol.
 The procedure-rename function creates a procedure with a specific name.

-The name of a structure, structure type, structure type property is always a symbol.
-If a structure is a procedure as implemented by one of its fields (i.e., the prop:procedure property value for the structure’s type is an integer), then its name is the implementing procedure’s name; otherwise, its name matches the name of the structure type that it instantiates.
+If a structure’s type implements the prop:object-name property, and the value of the prop:object-name property is an integer, then the corresponding field of the structure is the name of the structure.
+Otherwise, the property value must be a procedure, which is called with the structure as argument, and the result is the name of the structure.
+If a structure is a procedure as implemented by one of its fields (i.e., the prop:procedure property value for the structure’s type is an integer), then its name is the implementing procedure’s name.
+Otherwise, its name matches the name of the structure type that it instantiates.

 The name of a regexp value is a string or byte string.
 Passing the string or byte string to regexp, byte-regexp, pregexp, or byte-pregexp (depending on the kind of regexp whose name was extracted) produces a value that matches the same inputs.